 Charges may also be imposed for loss, damage or destruction of school apparatus, equipment, textbooks and for damage to school buildings or property.
 Students using school property and equipment can be fined for excessive wear and abuse of the property and equipment.
-Students and/or parents may be held legally responsible to pay fees and/or any additional costs.
+Students and/or parents/guardians may be held legally responsible to pay fees and/or any additional costs.

-Parents/Students may pay the fees by going to www.central9.k12.in.us then go into Skyward and make payment.
-Central 9 also accepts cash, check, money order and credit card payments.
+Parents/guardians and students may pay the fees by going to www.central9.k12.in.us then go into Skyward and make payment.
+Central Nine also accepts cash, check, money order and credit card payments.

-STUDENT AND/OR PROGRAM FUND RAISING
+STUDENT AND/OR PROGRAM FUNDRAISING